zevbo/StateDimensionLogic/README.md

 To build up a ```RobotState.t```, you start with the empty state and then use ```set``` in order to add values.
 You can then use ```find``` to query, and ```remove``` to get rid of a value.
 Notably, ```removep``` has an option to be called with an ```Sd.Packed.t```, but ```find``` and ```set``` do not as their functionality is dependent on the type paramter of the ```'a Sd.t``` the recieve.

 Using those functions, along with the ```keys``` query, you can build up all the functionality you should need.
-But for convinece sake, we provide a number of other functions:
+But for convinece sake, we provide a number of other functions.
+I suggest you read through the comments for each of these functions.

 ```ocaml
 (** [mem t sd] returns whether or not [t] has data stored for